 In Script Interpretation, we will explore some important elements for analyzing written voice over scripts from various genres and styles, and encourage better understanding of the importance of background, plot, structure, character, dialogue, and all the elements that collectively determine the copy’s meaning.
 We will read and analyze copy keeping both creative expression and the goals of the production in mind.
 This is where acting ability is essential.
 Acting ability is as important as performance technique in the delivery of voice over performances.

-We’ll survey the student’s inherent tools and discover how to apply them to the specifications and copy for a richer performance that wins auditions and keeps clients coming back for more.
+We will survey the student’s inherent tools and discover how to apply them to the specifications and copy for a richer performance that wins auditions and keeps clients coming back for more.

-In this course, students will learn how to understand the motivations behind a writer’s script; and to deliver that motivation to the listener through an effective performance.
+In this course, students will learn how to understand the motivations behind a writer’s script; and how to deliver that motivation to the listener through an effective performance.